linn-guo/linn-guo.github.io/2025/zeno2/index.md

 >
 > the first day, he walks half of the distance, that is $1/2$.
 >
-> The second day, he walks half of what’s left, which is $1/4$.
+> The second day, he walks half of what's left, which is $1/4$.
 >
 > The third day, he goes half of the remainder, which is $1/8$.
 >